This week I’ve been pretty caught up in Tennis…

 Obviously, I haven’t abandoned them, but missing a few extra races to see how the tennis markets pan out is hardly going to break the bank.
 In fact it’s done a bit of the opposite at times.
 Plus the change is welcome, a chance to develop some new skills.

-Today in the Sharapova v Vandeweghe match we were treated to a tennis traders dream-come-true!
-A break back in service when the favourite was trading as low as 1.01 (see image below).
-I’d been keeping an eye on the match as, if any, women’s tennis throws up these kind of situations as they find it harder to hold serve.
+Today in the Sharapova v Vandeweghe match we were treated to a tennis traders dream come true.
+A break back in service while the favourite was trading as low as 1.01 (see image below).
+I’d been keeping an eye on the match as, Women’s tennis (WTA) often throws up some gripping opportunities.
+Learn more about trading on tennis here.

-Once play resumed in the following set it appeared Sharapova had managed to calm her nerves and so I was out… that said, not a bad trade – risking £6 to win £53….
+Once play resumed in the following set it appeared Sharapova had managed to calm her nerves.
+I was out… that said, not a bad trade – risking £6 to win £53…

 Good Luck if you continue to play Wimbledon this week!